ropensci/rsat/README.md

 3. Customize, and
 4. Process

-satellite images from Landsat, MODIS, and Sentinel for a region and a time of interest.
+satellite images from Landsat, MODIS, and Sentinel for a region and time of interest.

 ## Installation